rymanacevedo/rymanacevedo/README.md

 # Ryan Acevedo
-## AI Engineer
+## Senior AI Engineer

 Hello!
 I'm Ryan Acevedo.
 Thanks for visiting my GitHub profile.
 10 plus years in the industry and I don't plan on stopping!

 ## 🚀 Skills and Experience

-- **Web Development**: Proficient in crafting accessible, scalable, and user-friendly web apps.
+- **Fullstack Development**: Proficient in crafting accessible, scalable, and user-friendly web apps.
 - **Languages**: TypeScript, JavaScript, Python, C#, Java
 - **Frameworks**: React, Angular, Vue, Remix
-- **Best Practices**: Progressive Web Apps, accessibility, and security principles.
+- **Tools**: AWS, GCP, Azure, Firebase, Docker, PostgreSQL, Langchain
-- **Tools**: AWS, GCP, Azure, Firebase, Docker, PostgreSQL, MongoDB
+- **Agents** Codex, Claude, Gemini
 - **Testing**: Jest, Playwright, Cypress, Selenium

 ## 🤖 Passion for AI

 Artificial Intelligence holds the promise of transforming our world.
-I am deeply fascinated by its potential and continually explore how to harness its power for innovative solutions in Healthcare and EdTech.
-From machine learning models that reduce training cycles by 720% to AI-powered resume-building tools, I strive to push the boundaries of what’s possible.
+I am deeply fascinated by its potential and continually explore how to harness its power for innovative solutions Healthcare, Edtech, Defense, and consulting.
+I strive to push the boundaries of what’s possible.

 ## 🤝 Collaboration and Teamwork